Do You Have a Solid Global Mobility Strategy?

 In our 2018 Immigration Trends report, we discovered that 22 percent of companies are moving work overseas.
 They are using international transfers to bring needed skills to their international locations and transfer necessary company knowledge and culture to international locations.

-Some employers are using near-shore opportunities in Canada and Mexico to fulfill goals.
-Thanks to appealing factors like similar time zones, the possibility for remote work and opening new locations in these North American countries, more companies are choosing to work in neighboring countries.
+Some employers use near-shore opportunities in Canada and Mexico to fulfill their goals.
+More companies choose to work in neighboring countries because of appealing factors like similar time zones.
+The possibility of remote work also plays a significant role in this decision.
+They are also opening new locations in these North American countries.
 (Find out more about the boom in the Mexico tech industry that’s driving business there.)

 New business opportunities overseas

-Sixty-nine percent of employers say international transfers are very to extremely important in managing and expanding their global business, according to our 2018 Immigration Trends report.
-Employers are launching new markets, opening new locations, acquiring new customers and fulfilling customer expectations with international transfers.
+According to our 2018 Immigration Trends report, sixty-nine percent of employers say international transfers are very or extremely important in managing and expanding their global business.
+Employers are using international transfers to launch new markets, open new locations, acquire new customers and fulfill customer expectations.

 High-potential talent management

-A recent report by PwC shows that 71 percent of millennials international assignments from their employers.
+A recent report by PwC shows that 71 percent of millennials have international assignments from their employers.
 To achieve these talent-driven goals, companies are turning again to global mobility.
-Employers use international transfers to retain high potential employees, impart critical leadership skills to employees and give employees critical international business and cultural experience – experience they want and expect.
+Employers use international transfers to retain high-potential employees and impart critical leadership skills.
+These transfers also give employees valuable international business and cultural experience, which they want and expect.

 It’s time to take stock: Does your global mobility strategy align to your business goals?